TimKartawijaya/taxinyc/README.md

 NYC Fare prediction using sklearn.
-Part of Google Cloud's Kaggle Competition.
+Part of Google Cloud and Coursera's Kaggle Competition.
+You can download the full dataset (~1.7GB) here: https://www.kaggle.com/c/new-york-city-taxi-fare-prediction.